lyz-code/blue-book/docs/devops/helmfile.md

 I had this issue if `verify: true` in the helmfile.yaml file.
 Comment it or set it to false.

+## Cannot patch X field is immutable

+You may think that deleting the resource, usually a deployment or daemonset will fix it, but `helmfile apply` will end without any error, the resource won't be recreated , and if you do a `helm list`, the deployment will be marked as failed.

+The solution we've found is disabling the resource in the chart's values so that it's uninstalled an install it again.

+This can be a problem with the resources that have persistence.
+To patch it, edit the volume resource with `kubectl edit pv -n namespace volume_pvc`, change the `persistentVolumeReclaimPolicy` to `Retain`, apply the changes to uninstall, and when reinstalling configure the chart to use that volume (easier said than done).

 # Links